magpylib/magpylib/docs/examples/plot_07_custom_source.md

 +++

-The magpylib library provides a custom class which enables the user to define its own source with an arbitrary field function.
+The Magpylib library provides a custom class which enables the user to define its own source with an arbitrary field function.
 The user field function must return a position-dependent value in the local coordinate system of the source.
-The custom source instance is then treated the same as any other built-in source and can be moved or rotated.
-Coordinate transformations are taken care of by the library.
+The custom source instance is then treated the same as any other built-in source and can be moved or rotated while coordinate transformations are taken care of by the library.
 The field values in the global coordinate system can be obtained with `getB` or `getH` as long as a respective field function has been provided.

-The custom source class can for example be used to manipulate data originating from a 3d-vector field from measured or exported FEM data.
+The custom source class can for example be used recreate an external constant magnetic field.
+It can also be implemented to manipulate data originating from a 3d-vector field from measured or exported FEM data.
 In this case, the field function must be an interpolation function of the data.
-In this example, the source data comes directly from the field calculation provided by magpylib itself, but the same procedure can be applied to aforementioned dataset types.
+In the following example, the source data comes directly from the field calculation provided by magpylib itself, but the same procedure can be applied to aforementioned dataset types.

 ```{code-cell} ipython3
 import numpy as np